In this delicious slow cooker goulash recipe, tender chunks of beef are simmered in the slow cooker in a rich, paprika-infused sauce.

 - Cubed boneless chuck roast: I simply buy the whole roast, then trim the fat and cube it myself.
 It's not difficult to do.
 You can also buy meat labeled as "stew meat."

 - Beef broth: Store-bought is fine.
-And if all you have on hand is chicken broth, that will work in a pinch - that's actually what I use in the video below.
+And if all you have on hand is chicken broth, that will work in a pinch - that's what I use in the video below.

 - Tomato paste: About ¼ cup.
 It adds a nice layer of flavor to the stew.